Dr. Pimpa Limthongkul

 Dr. Limthongkul serves on key national committees related to energy and EV policy, and is the Co-founder and current President of the Thailand Energy Storage Technology Association (TESTA), promoting clean and efficient energy storage systems in Thailand.

-Power Grid and Renewable Energy Laboratory, Head
+Head Power Grid and Renewable Energy Laboratory, Hanoi University of Science and Technology, Vietnam

 Assoc.
 Prof. Nguyen Duc Tuyen is currently a faculty member at Hanoi University of Science and Technology (HUST), Vietnam, and an adjunct associate professor at Shibaura Institute of Technology, Japan.
 He earned his M.Sc. in 2009 and Ph.D. in 2012 from Shibaura Institute of Technology.
 Prior to joining HUST in 2018, he held research and teaching positions at several institutions in Japan, including Chiba University, Tokyo University of Science, and AIST.